The Truth About Computer Audio

 The Sonos Connect offers basically the same system as the AirPort Express but at a higher price.
 You will also have to migrate to using their App which isn’t quite as intuitive as iTunes.

-The Cocktail Audio N15 can work with iTunes natively via AirPlay for those devoted to Apple, or it can be used with its own app or even another 3rd party software such as Roon for hi-res streaming.
+The Bluesound Node 2i can work with iTunes natively via AirPlay for those devoted to Apple, or it can be used with its own app or even another 3rd party software such as Roon for hi-res streaming.
 It has a clear advantage over the lower price AirPort Express because it is easy to use, sounds good, doesn't lock into using any specific software, and offers hi-res streaming.

-The ELAC Discovery Streamer is another great device that checks all our boxes.
-It also works with AirPlay 2 so you can stream directly from any iOS or mac with no software or it can be used with its own app.
-Best of all, it comes with a free version of Roon Essentials so it is very easy for even a novice to setup.
+The NAD C658 is another great device that checks all our boxes.
+It will soon also support Airport 2, so you can stream directly from any iOS or mac with no software or it can be used with its own app.

 Really far up the price ladder are proprietary systems from other major hi-fi companies which have receiving devices with or without internal storage.
 We find these are universally overpriced, in most cases costing 10-20 times as much for no more functionality than the cheaper options mentioned above while providing some drawbacks in interoperability and usability.
 Even in most cases there is zero benefit in sound quality.
 For those who have no time or computer knowledge, and a very large budget, it may be worth paying for this kind of solution, but for the rest of us, there are far more compelling solutions.
 Remember too, that a Mac laptop around $1500 does everything the most expensive streamer in the world can do, plus it can be updated and used for other things.